 General dietary guidelines include:

 When you shop, take some time to read the food labels for ingredient and nutrition information.
 Look for healthier options and those that do not have trans fats.
-If you need help getting started, check the http://www.choosemyplate.gov or http://eatright.org websites for easy ideas.
+If you need help getting started, check the ChooseMyPlate or American Academy of Nutrition and Dietetics websites for easy ideas.

 Exercise can help decrease LDL and increase HDL cholesterol levels.
 Choose exercises you enjoy and will make a regular part of your day.
 Strive to maintain an exercise program that keeps you fit and at a healthful weight.
 For most people, this could include walking or participating in another aerobic activity for 30 minutes every day.
 If you have a hard time starting out, try walking for 10 minutes at a time a few times a day.